chrisguest75/docker_examples/46_dind/README.md

-# README.md
+# README

-Demonstrate how to use Docker in Docker
+Demonstrate how to use Docker in Docker.

-TODO:
+📝 TODO:

 * Work out if I can use CAP_SYS rather than privilege --cap-add=SYS_ADMIN /dev and /sys RO or RW
 * Mapping ports https://github.com/alekslitvinenk/dind

 ## Start container

 It requires privilege to start Docker in Docker

 ```sh
 # on the host create a dind  container
 docker run -it --rm --privileged --entrypoint /bin/sh docker:20.10.7-dind
 ```

 ## Start daemon

 ```sh
 # inside the container start docker daemon
 docker-entrypoint.sh dockerd&